AlekseyYuryev/java/cf/xrs/README.md

 ### Prerequisites

-* [Maven](https://maven.apache.org/) - The dependency management system used to install XSR.
+* [Maven][maven] - The dependency management system used to install XRS.
-* [Servlet Container](https://en.wikipedia.org/wiki/Web_container) - A Servlet Container is needed to provide the HTTP service functionality.
-We recommend [Jetty](http://www.eclipse.org/jetty/) as the ideal starting point for any project.
+* [Servlet Container][web-container] - A Servlet Container is needed to provide the HTTP service functionality.
+We recommend [Jetty][jetty] as the ideal starting point for any project.

 ### Example